 For many around the world, the novel coronavirus that emerged in Wuhan, China, in January came as a surprise.
 For experts on pandemic preparedness and global health security, it did not: SARS-CoV-2 is ‘disease X’, the long-feared, fast-spreading, deadly disease they knew would one day arrive.

 The Harvard Global Health Institute has prepared for this historic moment through research, engagement with policy makers and the public, and education.
-Read below for more information about our current Coronavirus Response effort, and use the tabs above to learn more about our pandemics portfolio overall, including improvements our work brought to the World Health Organization after the failures during the 2014 Ebola outbreak in West Africa; and Outbreak Week, a weeklong exploration of what we can learn from the 1917-18 flu pandemic.
+Learn more about our pandemics portfolio overall, including improvements our work brought to the World Health Organization after the failures during the 2014 Ebola outbreak in West Africa; and Outbreak Week, a weeklong exploration of what we can learn from the 1917-18 flu pandemic.
 You can also access full recordings of a new Harvard undergraduate course, ‘Confronting COVID: Science, History, Policy,’ led by HGHI leadership in Fall 2020.

 Confronting COVID-19: Science, History, Policy

 Co-led by HGHI Assistant Director Ingrid Katz, this Harvard Gen Ed course will assess essential characteristics of contemporary scientific knowledge, medical practices, as well as deeper social structure and inequalities, policymaking, and values and ethics related to COVID-19.

 How Well Do Mitigation Measures Work?